-(1) hold public meetings across duties of the Commission; and

-(2) convene workgroups to solicit input from stakeholders.

-(i) On or before December 31, 2017 each year, the Commission shall submit a report on its findings and recommendations, including any legislative proposals, to the Governor and, in accordance with § 2-1246 of the State Government Article, the General Assembly.
+- (1) hold public meetings across the State to conduct the study carry out the duties of the Commission; and - (2) convene workgroups to solicit input from stakeholders. - (i) On or before December 31, 2017 each year, the Commission shall submit a report on its findings and recommendations, including any legislative proposals, to the Governor and, in accordance with § 2-1246 of the State Government Article, the General Assembly.